 Creative and Applied Arts encompasses visual art, music, graphic design, performance, and creative writing.
 The concentration in Creative and Applied Arts teaches both practical knowledge about creating artistic forms and historical and theoretical approaches to these forms.
-Studio courses within the concentration emphasize discovery, experimentation, problem-solving, artistic growth, and creative thinking.
-Analytical and theoretical courses emphasize textual analysis and assessment of theoretical models, promoting critical thinking and exploration.
-Students are able to take courses where they create music, visual art, poetry, fiction, or plays, while also building knowledge for appreciating and analyzing the works of other artists, composers, directors, and writers.
-The practicum emphasizes practice and application of knowledge and skills from this concentration that can serve as a bridge to working experience or further study.
+Studio courses emphasize discovery, experimentation, problem-solving, artistic growth, and creative thinking.
+Students create music, visual art, poetry, fiction, or plays, while also building knowledge for appreciating and analyzing the works of other artists, composers, directors, and writers.
+Analytical and theoretical courses emphasize analysis and assessment of theoretical models, promoting critical thinking and exploration.
+The capstone Workshop in Creative and Critical Practice emphasizes application of knowledge and skills from this concentration that can serve as a bridge to working experience or further study.